 Our work in the Biofuel Research Centre focuses on biobutanol, the analysis of industrial biomass and research into new and sustainable sources.
 Elsewhere in the School of Applied Sciences, we address the potential human and environmental effects of nanomaterials incorporating human and environmental toxicology as well as microbiology.

-Our work in ecotourism and wildlife management provides research and consultancy to organizations, individuals and tourism businesses world wide and work in animal and plant sciences complements the focus on environment and sustainability.
+Our work in ecotourism and wildlife management provides research and consultancy to organisations, individuals and tourism businesses world wide and work in animal and plant sciences complements the focus on environment and sustainability.